lgugl/colyseus-construct-plugin/README.md

 Colyseus is a game server framework for NodeJS.
 http://gamestd.io/colyseus/

-Construct 2 is a HTML5 game engine.
+Construct 2 is an HTML5 game engine.
 https://www.scirra.com/

 Find the Construct JavaScript SDK Template on: